sflury/LyCsurv/README.md

 ## Practical Details

-Calling the `LyCsurv.cox_ph` or `LyCsurv.aft` functions will return an Nx3 array of the predicted fesc and its lower and upper uncertainties in the first, zeroth, and second rows, respectively, for each of N galaxies.
+Calling the `LyCsurv.CoxPH` or `LyCsurv.AFT` functions will return an Nx3 array of the predicted fesc and its lower and upper uncertainties in the first, zeroth, and second rows, respectively, for each of N galaxies.
 In the worked examples below, N=1.

 All files and scripts necessary to run `LyCsurv` are contained in this repository, including combined LzLCS+archival data (`./tab/lzlcs.csv`), a file to control input parameters (`./tab/params.lis`), and the source code (`LyCsurv.py`).
 To run `LyCsurv`, simply download the zipped directory or clone the directory using `git`.
 To run locally, navigate into the `LyCsurv` (or `LyCsurv-main`) directory and simply use an `ipython` terminal or write a new script based on the examples below.

 Variables for input are controlled via a table `./tab/params.lis`.
 To exclude a variable from the fitting routine, simply include a \# at the start of the line just as in python comments.
 To include a variable, simply delete the \#.
 In the examples below, only the `O32` and `beta1550` variables are included.
 The params file is the only file the user should alter in any way.

+Input data should come in the form of a dictionary or `pandas` dataframe (the latter is recommended).
+All columns to be used with `LyCsurv` must be named such that they match the names in the `params.lis` table.

 For details, API documentation for `LyCsurv` is available [here](https://github.com/sflury/LyCsurv/wiki/API).